timhul/ClassicSim/README.md

 Upcoming features and bug fixes that are merged but not yet built and made available as a release:

+None (available release is up to date with the latest on master).

+# Release notes

+## v0.1-alpha-4 (released 2018-12-16):

 * Sinister Strike added; regular Combat rotation added to use it.
 * Combat talents now implemented (those that are directly damage increasing in a target dummy environment).
 * Assassination talents mostly implemented (missing Cold Blood, Imp EA, Imp KS, Remorseless Attacks).